-MARK E. TERMAN AND SUJATA P. WIESE, DRINKER BIDDLE & REATH LLP, WITH PRACTICAL LAW COMMERCIAL TRANSACTIONS
+MARK E. TERMAN, SUJATA P. WIESE AND SHAMAR J. TOMS-ANTHONY, DRINKER BIDDLE & REATH LLP, WITH PRACTICAL LAW COMMERCIAL TRANSACTIONS

-Search the Resource ID numbers in blue on Practical Law for more.
+Search the Resource ID numbers in blue on Westlaw for more.

-This Practice Note discusses overall protection of a company's confidential information and the use of confidentiality agreements (also known as nondisclosure agreements or NDAs) in the context of commercial transactions under California law.
+A Practice Note discussing overall protection of a company's confidential information and the use of confidentiality agreements (also known as nondisclosure agreements or NDAs) in the context of commercial transactions under California law.
 It provides practical tips on developing internal systems and contract provisions designed to protect a company's sensitive information, including its business assets and relationships, data security, and trade secrets.